-Our RESPIRATORY CARE Department has an outstanding opportunity for a 90% (36 hours) RESPIRATORY CARE PRACTITIONER.
-This individual will provide advanced Respiratory Care to patients of all ages, (e.g., newborn, pediatric, adolescent, adult and geriatric) under the general supervision, working in all areas of Harborview Medical Center of intensive care units, acute care clinics and the emergency room.
-This position will serve as a role model and offers guidance to other staff including review and evaluation of performance.
+Harborview Medical Center has an outstanding opportunity for a temporary/hourly variable shift RESPIRATORY CARE PRACTITIONER to join our Respiratory Care Team!
+This individual will provide advanced Respiratory Care to patients of all ages, (e.g., newborn, pediatric, adolescent, adult and geriatric).
+Care is provided under general supervision in all areas of Harborview Medical Center, intensive care units, acute care clinics and the emergency room.
+Additionally, the person in this role will serve as a role model and provides guidance to other staff including review and evaluation of performance.

 Completion of a respiratory care program approved by the State of Washington Department of Health OR equivalent education/experience.

 Legal Requirement - Licensed as a Respiratory Care Practitioner by the State of Washington.

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergra...duate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.